SudhanshuBlaze/BattleSnake/README.md

 # A Simple [Battlesnake](http://play.battlesnake.com) Written in JavaScript for Node.js

 This is a basic implementation of the [Battlesnake API](https://docs.battlesnake.com/references/api).
-It's a great starting point for anyone wanting to program their first Battlesnake using JavaScript.
-It comes ready to use with [Repl.it](https://repl.it) and provides instructions below for getting started.
-It can also be deployed to [Heroku](https://heroku.com), or any other cloud provider you'd like.
+This battlesnake avoids walls, other snakes and itself and moves Randomly.

 ### Technologies